Information for Guests Needing Special Assistance

 - The second floor, which includes the living room, dining room and kitchen, is not wheelchair accessible.

-- The Preservation Trust has one standard-size wheelchair available at the Robie House.
+- The Trust has one standard-size wheelchair available at the Robie House.

 - Exterior, entry hall, and main floor of Unity House; main floor of sanctuary accessible with use of elevator lift.

 - Walkers are permitted in all venues.
 All walkers will be inspected to ensure they will not damage the floors.
-The Preservation Trust has walkers with built-in seats available on a first-come first-served basis.
+The Frank Lloyd Wright Trust has walkers with built-in seats available on a first-come first-served basis.

 Home and Studio